tusharacc/what-i-learnt/_posts/2025-01-12-time-square.md

 ### `kivy`

-I find `tkinter` not so fancy. ``qt` is fancy but too complicated.
+I find `tkinter` not so fancy. `qt` is fancy but too complicated.
 Here comes `kivy`!!
-I am surprised that I didn't know about kivy, an excellent library for creating desktop apps.
+I am surprised that I didn't know about `kivy`, an excellent library for creating desktop apps.

 [Kivy Documentation](https://kivy.org/doc/stable/)

 The project has been a roller coaster ride for almost a month, but it felt worth it when I completed it today.

 Now, I'm moving on to another project: converting my LED strips to a grow light specification.
 Until then, have fun!!

+> Code can be found at - https://github.com/tusharacc/time-square